How to Buy US Stocks in UAE

 Tax Implication on US Stock Market Investment From UAE

-The UAE does not levy income or capital gains tax on individuals, but the United States has tax rules that apply to foreign investors—impacting your dividends, inheritance, and portfolio structure.
+The UAE does not levy income or capital gains tax on individuals.
+However, the United States has tax rules that apply to foreign investors.
+This can impact your dividends, inheritance, and portfolio structure.

 You may be subject to three key types of US tax —